Ronitt Rubinfeld: Work

 Rubinfeld is known for work in computational complexity theory and randomized algorithms.
 One of her major contributions is her work on property testing, which involves designing algorithms to quickly test whether a given object satisfies a certain property.
 This research has practical applications in fields such as data mining, machine learning, and computer vision, as well as in network and system security.

 Rubinfeld has also made important contributions to the study of sublinear-time algorithms, which are algorithms that do not need to process the entire input in order to produce an accurate result.
 These algorithms are particularly useful for large-scale data analysis, where processing the entire input may be prohibitively expensive in terms of time and resources.

 She has co-authored more than 120 academic articles that have been cited in thousands of different articles.
 One of her main results, and in the field of model property testing in general, is a method for testing the linearity of a function, which she developed in her work with Manuel Blum and Michael Luby in 1993.
 The method allows, by sampling a small number of values of a given function, to determine with high probability whether the function is close to a linear function or not.

 Awards and honors

 Rubinfeld was an invited lecturer at the International Congress of Mathematicians in 2006.
 She became a fellow of the Association for Computing Machinery in 2014 for "contributions to delegated computation, sublinear time algorithms and property testing."
 She became a fellow of the American Academy of Arts and Sciences (AAAS) in 2020, a member of the National Academy of Sciences in 2022, and a Guggenheim Fellow in 2023.

 Personal life

-Rubinfeld is married to fellow theoretical computer scientist Ran Canetti.
+Rubinfeld is married to Ran Canetti, also a theoretical computer scientist.